Resources > Healthy Community

 We are looking for projects that:

-• Support the emotional wellbeing of children, young people and families aged 0-18 (up to 25 for care experienced people and those with SEND).
+• Support the emotional wellbeing of children, young people and families aged 0-18 (up to 25 for care-experienced people and those with SEND).

 • Support any of the priority groups listed below.

-• Projects that centre residents' lived experiences.
+• Centre residents' lived experiences.

 Priority groups